-4.1 Tariff Determination
+4.1.
+Tariff Determination

-Under Section 61 of Electricity Act 2003, Commission has to specify terms and conditions for determination of tariff and in doing so it shall be guided by the following:

-- The principles and methodology specified by CERC for determination of Generation, Transmission and Distribution tariff. - Business of generation, transmission and distribution are to be conducted on commercial principles. - The factors which encourage development, competition efficiency, good performance and optimum investments. - Safeguarding consumers interest and at the same time recovery of the cost of electricity in a reasonable manner. - Principles regarding efficiency in the performance. - Multiyear tariff principles based on efficiency target. - Tariff should reflect cost of supply progressively. - Promotion of generation from renewable energy. - National Electricity Policy and Tariff policy.
+- 4.1.1.
+Under Section 61 of Electricity Act 2003, Commission has to specify terms and conditions for determination of tariff and in doing so it shall be guided by the following: - a.
+The principles and methodology specified by CERC for determination of Generation, Transmission and Distribution tariff. - b.
+Business of generation, transmission and distribution are to be conducted on commercial principles. - c.
+The factors which encourage development, competition efficiency, good performance and optimum investments. - d.
+Safeguarding consumers interest and at the same time recovery of the cost of electricity in a reasonable manner. - e.
+Principles regarding efficiency in the performance. - f.
+Multiyear tariff principles based on efficiency target. - g.
+Tariff should reflect cost of supply progressively. - h.
+Promotion of generation from renewable energy. - i.
+National Electricity Policy and Tariff policy. - 4.1.2.
 National Electricity Policy prescribes that there is a need for ensuring recovery of charges from consumers to make the power sector sustainable.
 A minimum level of support may be required to make the electricity affordable for consumers of the very poor section.
 Consumers below poverty line may receive a special support in terms of tariff which is cross subsidized.
 It also says that existing cross subsidies should also be corrected to tide inefficiencies and losses.
-The Act requires all consumers to be metered within two years' time and TOD meters for high end consumers with a minimum load of 1 MVA shall also be encouraged.

-Regarding transmission and distribution losses, the policy prescribed that State Government would prepare a 5 year plan with annual milestone to bring down T & D losses expeditiously.
-Continuation of present level of losses would not only pose a threat to the power sector but also jeopardise the growth of the economy as a whole.
-Similarly electricity policy envisages encouragement of energy conservation and demand side management.
+The Act requires all consumers to be metered within two years' time and TOD meters for high end consumers with a minimum load of 1 MVA shall also be encouraged. - 4.1.3.
+Regarding transmission and distribution losses, the policy prescribed that State Government would prepare a 5-year plan with annual milestone to bring down T & D losses expeditiously.
+Continuation of present level of losses would not only pose a threat to the power sector but also jeopardise the growth of the economy as a whole. - 4.1.4.
+Similarly, electricity policy envisages encouragement of energy conservation and demand side management.
 Periodic energy audits are mandated for power intensive industries and encouragement of solar water heating system.

-Keeping in view the intent of Electricity act, National Electricity Policy and National Tariff Policy, Commission has framed MSERC (Multi Year Tariff) Regulations, 2014 for generation, transmission and Distribution business.
+4.1.5.
+Keeping in view the intent of Electricity Act, National Electricity Policy and National Tariff Policy, Commission has framed MSERC (Multi Year Tariff) Regulations, 2014 for generation, transmission, and Distribution business.

-4.2 Application for Determination of Tariff
+4.2.
+Application for Determination of Tariff

+4.2.1.
 The distribution licensee shall file application for determination of tariff in accordance with the procedure laid down by the Commission.
-Accordingly the Licensee has filed petition on 29.11.2023 and the Commission has admitted the petition provisionally on 01.12.2023.
+Accordingly, the Licensee has filed petition on 29.11.2023 and the Commission has admitted the petition provisionally on 01.12.2023.

-4.3 Estimation of Energy Sales
+4.3.
+Estimation of Energy Sales

-Regulations prescribe that the licensee shall adopt a suitable methodology like CAGR in estimation of the category wise Energy sales for the base year and ensuing year.
-Commission examined the approach used by the licensee wherever appropriate with corrections as per present trend.
-The estimation of sales as approved for Business plan for the 4th MYT Control period FY 2024-25 to FY 2026-27 is considered in this Tariff order.
+4.3.1.
+Commission examined the approach used by the licensee and has sought appropriate clarification.
+Based on the petitioner's submission, the Commission provisionally considers the estimation of sales for the 4th MYT Control period FY 2024-25 to FY 2026-27 in this Tariff order.

-4.4 Distribution losses
+4.4.
+Distribution losses

+4.4.1.
 The licensee shall furnish information on distribution losses for previous year and current year and the basis on which such losses have been worked out.
 Commission has notified a trajectory for reduction of losses in the Business plan for next year.
 The Trajectory of Distribution losses are considered for FY 2023-24 (current year) and for the control period FY 2024-25 to FY 2026-27 as projected in the Business plan as detailed below.